-To ask the Chancellor of the Duchy of Lancaster if he will make a statement on the Secretary of State's recent visit to Japan.
+To ask the Secretary of State for Wales if he will make a statement on the anticipated outcome of his visit to Japan.

 I met leading industrialists, bankers and politicians in order to establish with them the attractiveness of Wales as the location for Japanese outward investment into western Europe.I am pleased that in the last month three further Japanese companies have decided to locate their industries in the Principality.

 May I suggest to my right hon.
 Friend that the new factories and jobs that were decided on during his visit were a very worthwhile, positive contribution to the future of Wales, as was all the effort put into securing further investment, which I am sure will come?
 Was that not infinitely superior to the sterile arguments that my right hon.
 Friend would have had to listen to from the Opposition Benches if he had cancelled his visit?